-A fabulous green paradise just outside of Lucca in Marlia
+The fabulous green paradise of the royal palace in Marlia just outside Lucca

 The park is a lovely green oasis and can be reached by car (there is ample free parking) or by public transport.
-I will admit to thinking I could just whizz right through the gardens, however the grounds are extensive and filled with surprises.
-My visit was at the end of May, so I missed the fabulous collection of ancient Camellias in bloom, but the roses were in in full color in the Spanish Garden and the park boasted at least a hundred shades of green with the variation of plants and trees.
+I will admit to thinking we could just whiz right through the gardens, but the grounds are quite extensive and filled with surprises.
+Our visit was at the end of May, so we missed the fabulous collection of ancient Camellias in bloom but the roses were in full bloom in the Spanish Garden and the park boasted at least a hundred shades of green with the variety of plants and trees.

-The walk around the entire garden is about 2 hours, and with the possibility to do a picnic on the grounds, it is sure to be one of the more romantic and whimsical stops you will make while touring Tuscany.
-There are no cafes, bars or restaurants in the gardens so come prepared, though the ticket office did have water that you could purchase.
-The cost of the ticket includes entrance into the entire garden, unfortunately the villa itself is closed for restoration (still being restored in 2018), but the newly restored miniatures room has a huge dollhouse which will give you a good idea of the floor plan.
+The walk around the entire garden is about 2 hours, and with the possibility to have a picnic on the grounds, it is sure to be one of the more romantic and whimsical stops you will make while touring Tuscany.
+There are no cafés, bars or restaurants in the gardens so come prepared (the ticket office does have water you can purchase).
+The cost of the ticket includes entrance to the entire gardens; unfortunately, the villa itself is still closed for restoration (2019).
+The newly restored miniatures room has a huge dollhouse which will give you a good idea of the floor plan.

-The front desk will give you a helpful map and brochure on the villa, as well as the opportunity to purchase fresh cool water and the use of a clean bathroom.
-For those of you vacationing or traveling with your favorite four legged friend, dogs are permitted on the property (proper cleanup procedures are the responsibility of the owner).
-The warmer months also open the gates to evening events like jazz and classical musical concerts in the gardens.
+Upon arrival, the ticket office in the two twin "Palazzine" (reopened in 2018) will give you a helpful map and brochure on the villa and gardens with your ticket, as well as the opportunity to purchase water and the chance to make use of the clean bathroom.
+For those of you vacationing or traveling with your favorite four-legged friend, dogs are permitted on the property but do need to be leashed (proper cleanup procedures are the responsibility of the owner).
+The warmer months also mean evening events like jazz and classical musical concerts in the gardens.

-The villa is just one of many that distinguish the Lucca countryside, and perhaps one of the more elaborate, thanks to its rather long and active past.
-Certainly the highlight of its existence was when Napoleon named his sister, Elisa Bonaparte Baciocchi, Princess of Piombino and Lucca and eventually the Grand Duchess of Tuscany.
-She purchased the villa in 1806, and it was then re-baptized with the name Villa Reale (Royal Palace) after her regal status even if her title was poorly received by the locals.
+The villa is one of many villas that distinguish the Lucca countryside, and perhaps one of the more elaborate, thanks to its rather long and active past.
+Certainly the highlight of its existence was when Napoleon named his sister, Elisa Bonaparte Baciocchi, Princess of Piombino and Lucca and then as the Grand Duchess of Tuscany.
+She purchased the villa in 1806, and it was then re-baptized with the name Villa Reale (Royal Palace) after her regal status even if her title was not well appreciated by locals.
 She proceeded to make many changes to the gardens, extending the property, adding nearby residences to the main body of the estate and to the villa itself.